Skip to main content

 • gameplay

-The gameplay of the game has received mixed reviews, with many players finding it repetitive, simplistic, and lacking depth, often comparing it to walking simulators.
-While some appreciate the atmospheric elements and story, they criticize the clunky mechanics, underwhelming horror aspects, and the overuse of basic puzzles and stealth elements.
-Overall, the gameplay is seen as a significant drawback, detracting from the otherwise intriguing narrative and visuals.
+The gameplay of the game has received mixed reviews, with many players finding it repetitive and lacking depth, often comparing it to a walking simulator with basic mechanics.
+While some appreciate the atmospheric elements and story, they criticize the clunky controls, weak horror elements, and a reliance on tedious puzzles and note collection that detracts from the overall experience.
+Overall, the gameplay is seen as underwhelming, with calls for more polish and innovation to enhance engagement.

 • “The gameplay and story are good, and I really liked the soundtrack.”